On-shell recursion and holomorphic HQET for heavy quark hadronic resonances

 for a $PT$-(anti)symmetric operator, and provided the basis of tensors are chosen such that $\mathcal{T}_i(\vc,\vb) = \pm\gentilde{\mathcal{T}}_i(\vc,\vb)$, then the Isgur-Wise functions become $C^{\sharp(\wh)}$-self-adjoint holomorphic functions,

 with now

 Put in other words, the Isgur-Wise functions are \emph{holomorphic functions in $\wh$ with real coefficients}: they are simply analytic continuations of real analytic functions into the $\wh$ complex plane.
 This powerful result means that complexity of the Isgur-Wise functions at the simple pole is fully captured by the complexity of the recoil parameter, and they feature no unknown imaginary parameters.
+We emphasize that one could not obtain this result by simply taking the velocity to be complex within the real HQET construction, and generating an EFT using the $\Piv[{\vb[*]}]{\pm}$ and $\Piv[{\vb}]{\pm}$ projectors.
 As mentioned above in Sec.~\ref{sec:sphlgc}, this result matches the expected analytic behavior for a scattering amplitude.
 Moreover this result greatly simplifies the parametrization of the Isgur-Wise functions, as only real coefficients are required.